nicolaka/ucp-sd-ra/README.md

 ```

 4. On the dedicated UCP node (**lb**), export an environment variable called **SWARM_HOST**.
 This variable should be the FQDN/IP address+ Swarm manager port of UCP Controller.
 The Swarm port is `2376` by default.
-You can check it by doing a `docker ps` and checking the host mounter port of the `ucp-swarm-manager` conttainer on the UCP controller node.
+You can check it by doing a `docker ps` and checking the host mounter port of the `ucp-swarm-manager` container on the UCP controller node.
 If you use a FQDN that is assigned to the UCP loadbalancer then please ensure that you're also forwarding on port access.
 For example, if you're using a private AWS ELB to loadbalance across the UCP Controllers, it needs to forward TCP port `2376`.
 Alternatively, you can use the private IP address of any of the UCP controllers.

 	`$ export SWARM_HOST=tcp://<private_IP_of_ANY_UCP_controller>:2376`